 Prior to discovering Backendless, Josh had used up a lot of unnecessary time with other backend developers to create APIs and suitable data backends.
 This method proved to be time-consuming with the boilerplate code requiring repeated refinements.

-Backendless does away with all the hard slog involved in this type of project.
+Backendless does away with the slog involved in this type of project.
 Our platform encompasses a flexible database and APIs while providing extensive storage for data since the product incorporates a scalable cloud-based solution.
 All of this means that developers can concentrate on the integration of front-end data interaction.
 These features are predominantly useful when cooperating with groups who have limited resources.
 ‘Backendless further includes a sandbox as a flexible deployable solution when the product is ready to be tested,’ – says Joshua.

 The technology stack supporting this app consists of Backendless, Swift (iOS), Java (Android) and WordPress.
 The functional set on which this app is based includes :